Vendicari Wildlife Oasis

 In March 2021, an arson attack destroyed part of the Oasis.

 Inside the Reserve there are several archaeological and architectural settlements .
 In fact, it is possible to find traces of storage tanks of an ancient fish processing plant , next to which a small necropolis has also been discovered.

-There are also remains from the Byzantine period: churches, catacombs, houses and necropolis.
+There are also remains of the Byzantine period: churches, catacombs, houses and necropolis.
 The symbol of Vendicari is certainly the Sveva Tower , probably built by Pietro d'Aragona, count of Alburquerque and duke of Noto (1406-1438), as well as brother of Alfonso V of Aragon, king of Spain and Sicily (1416-1458).

-Not far away is the tonnara di Vendicari , a decaying building that still preserves the chimney in good condition, as well as various establishments and fishermen's houses: the trap was built in the eighteenth century: in the period of maximum expansion it had 40 employees, including two rais (the first from Avola and his deputy from Pachino).
+Not far away is the tonnara di Vendicari , a decaying building that still retains the chimney in good condition, as well as various establishments and fishermen's houses: the trap was built in the eighteenth century: in the period of maximum expansion it had 40 employees, including two rais (the first from Avola and his deputy from Pachino).
 He quit his business in 1943.

 The territory of the Vendicari Wildlife Oasis

 The Vendicari Reserve extends for about 1512 hectares, of which 575 in zone A and 937 in zone B (the so-called pre-reserve), in turn divided into zone B1, dedicated to agriculture (citrus groves, olive groves, vineyards and gardens sheltered by sand or rock tomboli) for 701 hectares, and B2, dedicated, for the remainder, to structures for tourism and sport.